tailrecursion/pixel/README.md

 This runs the server locally on port 3000, and an nrepl server on port 4005.
 Logs are to stdout.
 Creates and uses an in-memory Datomic database.

-### Production

-    lein with-profile jenkins.thefreshdiet.trmk-3000 trampoline run

-This runs the server (presumably on Jenkins) on port 3000, an nrepl server on 4005, and logs to `log/pixel-jenkins.thefreshdiet.trmk:3000.log`.

-## License

-Copyright (C) 2013 The Fresh Diet, Inc.